AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 When the RAP3-user generates documentation, RAP3 will call on pdflatex, neato and dot.
 For this purpose we must install LaTeX and GraphViz.
 This can be done on a fresh server, so this step only requires section 1 to be finished successfully.

-As RAP3 lets the user generate documentation, Ampersand needs the command `pdflatex` .
-For that purpose I installed:

-`bitnami@Wolfram:~$ sudo apt-get install texlive`

-That worked.

 For generating pictures, Ampersand needs the commands `dot` and `neato`.
 For that purpose I installed:

 ```